CBS4 Crew Attacked On South Beach While Working Story About Efforts To Cut Down On Violence There: ‘Just Really Shaken Up’

 Gelber noted that 75% of the crime in the city is “south of Dade Boulevard.
 And then if you look closer than that, you’ll see the top five locations tend to be literally in the middle of this area from 7th, 8th, 9th, 10th, 11th and 12th in Collins and Ocean.”

-Working on the story for the 11 p.m. newscast, Mends noticed a fight near 5 Street and Ocean Drive.
-Mends began recording, which prompted a group to come over and demand not to be filmed.READ MORE: CBS4 News Goes Inside The BSO K-9 Unit
+Working on the story for the 11 p.m. newscast, Mends noticed a fight near 5 Street and Ocean Drive at around 9 p.m.
+Mends began recording, which prompted a group to come over and demand not to be filmed.READ MORE: There Is No Gas Shortage In South Florida, Panic Buying Led To Long Lines At Gas Stations

 One man placed his hands on Mends’ camera as more people started to show up.
 Yates intervened once there were about five people surrounding Mends, telling them to back away and that Mends would not stop recording.